Uxcel logo

 Define your needs

-It might be hard to evaluate a candidate if you don't know what qualities and skills you're looking for.
+It might be hard to evaluate a candidate if you don't know what type of designer and what qualities and skills you're looking for.
 Spend some time documenting your expectations and use this list for assessing candidates during the interview.

 Suppose you're looking for a UX designer.
 A successful candidate should know how to facilitate quantitative and qualitative research, have excellent communication and analytical skills, and be proactive, flexible, and open to criticism.